 With roots going back to 1961 in Aurora.
 Gilbert (“Gib”) Drendel and Kevin G. Drendel moved with five other attornies to Batavia in 1994.
 Through different iterations, the Drendel & Jansons Law Group has remained in Batavia and reopened an office in Aurora when Mark D. Brent joined the Firm in 2009.

-Our Group boasts an all-star cast.
-Gib Drendel is a college valedictorian and Harvard Law School grad.
-Kevin Drendel graduated magna cum laude, second in his law school class.
-Carolyn D. Jansons and Roman J. Seckel joined the firm as clerks in law school and both finished in the top 10% of their law school classes.
+Our Group boasts an all-star cast, beginning with our founder, Gib Drendel, a college valedictorian and Harvard Law School grad.
+Kevin Drendel, his son, graduated magna cum laude, second in his law school class.
+Carolyn D. Jansons and Roman J. Seckel both finished in the top 10% of their law school classes.
 Roman Seckel was also the valedictorian of his high school class.
-Lawrence (Larry) W. Lobb comes from the corporate, in-house counsel world with GM and became a member of the Group after being named the Outstanding New Lawyer by the Kane County Bar Association in 2011.
-The Group's academic accolades are just a sign post marking the way to professional achievements.
+Lawrence (Larry) W. Lobb comes from the corporate, in-house counsel world with GM and joined the Firm after being named the Outstanding New Lawyer by the Kane County Bar Association in 2011.
 Edward J. Boula, III spent a few years in downstate Illinois before we gave him a reason to relocate to the western suburbs.
-Ed was also near the top of his law school class and was the Lead Articles Editor of the NIU Law Journal, a prestigious position.
+Ed was also near the top of his law school class and was the Lead Articles Editor of the NIU Law Journal.

-The current achievements are also a vine connected to the strong root of leadership in the legal community planted by Gib Drendel in the Kane County Bar Association, the oldest bar association in the State going back to the days when Abraham Lincoln rode the circuit.
-Those roots include four Bar Association Presidents: Gib Drendel in 1976/77; Thomas McCracken in 1977/78; Susan B. Tatnall in 1989/90 (first female President); and Kevin Drendel in 2003/04.
-No other firm in Kane County can boast four past presidents.
+Professional achievements begin with Gib Drendel in the Kane County Bar Association, the oldest bar association in the State going back to the days when Abraham Lincoln rode the circuit.
+Beginning with Gib Drendel, the Firm boasts a history that includes six Bar Association Presidents: Gib Drendel in 1976/77; Thomas McCracken in 1977/78; Susan B. Tatnall in 1989/90 (first female President); Kevin Drendel in 2003/04; Larry Lobb in 2016/17; and Carolyn Jansons in 2017/18.
+No other law firm in Kane County has had as many Bar Association presidents.

 Drendel & Jansons Law Group serves clients in many areas of the law, including business and corporate law, corporate and LLC formation, providing general counsel to businesses, reviewing, drafting and negotiating all types of contracts, handling sales and acquisitions and providing general advice to businesses on an ongoing basis.
 We encourage good relationships with our clients and are sensitive to the costs.
 Clients take advantage of the Business Call In Program, which offers unlimited advice for $50 a month ($500 a year) on routine matters that businesses face.